palisadeinc/react-challenge/README.md

 ### What you'll do

 In this coding challenge you will build a form that generates an array of permissions.
 These permissions can be used to access the Palisade platform programmatically via our API.
-Each permission in the array gives the API access to a specific set of features and resources.
+Each permission in the array gives the API access to specific resources for a specific operation.

-A single scoped permission looks like this:
+#### Example:

 `transactions:read:vault:id=123&id=456`